IngSis-Group-9/infra/README.md

 - To build the images, you can use the `docker-compose build` command in the root of the project.
 - To run the services, you can use the `docker-compose up` command in the root of the project.
-- To stop the services, you can use the `docker-compose down` command in the root of the project.
+- To stop the services, you can use the `docker-compose down` command or `ctrl c` in the terminal.